-- 90% of patients said the last GP they saw was good at explaining tests and treatments compared with the CCG average of 86% and the national average of 86%. - 94% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 93% of patients said the last nurse they saw was good at explaining tests and treatments compared with the CCG average of 87% and the national average of 90%.
+- 78% of patients said the last GP they saw was good at explaining tests and treatments compared with the CCG average of 82% and the national average of 86%. - 68% of patients said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 75% and the national average of 82%.